Skip to main content

 TIP

-Install the HVE Core extension from the VS Code Marketplace to get all stable artifacts with zero configuration.
+Install the HVE Core extension from the VS Code Marketplace for the flagship RPI workflow and core artifacts with zero configuration.

-Your primary collections are security-planning (security plan creation, risk registers, and incident response tools) and project-planning (broader project context).
-For clone-based setups, use the hve-core-installer agent with install security-planning project-planning.
+Your primary collections are security (security plan creation, risk registers, and incident response tools) and project-planning (broader project context).
+For clone-based setups, see the Installation Guide.

 What HVE Core Does for You

-1. Creates comprehensive security plans with threat modeling and mitigation strategies
+1. Creates comprehensive security plans with security model analysis and mitigation strategies

 2. Generates and manages risk registers for component-level risk assessment